 Synthetic reactions that create carbon bonds are very important in organic chemistry.
 Among those reactions, the aldol reaction is one of the most frequently used synthetic reactions.
-When learning organic chemistry, the synthetic reaction that is learned by all people is the aldol reaction.
+The aldol reaction is the synthetic reaction that all of us learn when we study organic chemistry.

 However, the aldol reaction doesn’t end with a single reaction.
-After a product is formed, the reaction can proceed further by a dehydration reaction.
+After the product is formed, the reaction may proceed further by dehydration.
 This is called aldol condensation.

-Aldol reaction is an important reaction, and it is necessary to understand the reaction mechanism in detail.
-Otherwise, it is not possible to predict what products can be synthesized.
+The aldol reaction is an important reaction, and we need to understand the reaction mechanism in detail.
+Otherwise, we cannot predict what kind of products can be synthesized.

 Many studies have been done on the aldol reaction.
 Therefore, there are many applications.
 This section explains the basics of the aldol reaction and aldol condensation.